 Second, all of the studies reviewed examine assimilation of workers employed in wage or salary jobs, but most studies exclude the self-employed.
 The self-employment rate among immigrants in many OECD countries is equal to, or exceeds, the self-employment rate among natives and is an alternative to unemployment .
 Hence, these studies miss a crucial part of the immigrant population.
 There are studies of entrepreneurship among immigrants, but most do not track wage assimilation.
 Wage assimilation can occur through entrepreneurship, and policies in place in many countries encourage entrepreneurship among immigrants.
 However, research is needed on the long-term impact of these programs on income .

 Third, most studies focus on the assimilation of legal residents.
 A large percentage of immigrants are temporary and undocumented and underrepresented in the data.
-If the undocumented are more likely to be low-wage workers, then our estimates of assimilation are biased because of the non-random selection of workers observed in the data.
+If the undocumented are more likely to be low-wage workers, then estimates of assimilation are biased because of the non-random selection of workers observed in the data.

 Summary and policy advice

-Immigrants earn less than natives when they enter their new country, but their wages grow over time.
+Immigrants earn less than natives when they enter a new country, but their wages grow over time.
 The wages of first-generation immigrants in high-income countries are close to native wages after 20−30 years in the host country.
 But some immigrant groups never reach parity with natives.

 The review of the literature suggests three broad policy options to speed assimilation: develop and document immigrant skills; increase employment opportunities; and create a low-cost pathway to citizenship.

 First, language training that is coordinated with employment and skill documentation, such as Denmark's Competency Card, is an effective skill-enhancement policy.
 Global credentialing breaks barriers to entry that skilled immigrants face in the labor market.